plinkr/tools.plocate.search/README.md

 ### Development Notes

-**This add-on is an early Beta version.** Although it works as intended, please bear in mind it's still a concept.
-If you find any issues, please report them here in this repository.
+This add‑on is stable and I use it on a daily basis.
+If you'd like to request a new feature or report an issue, please open one in this repository's [Issues](https://github.com/plinkr/tools.plocate.search/issues).

-This add-on uses a modified version of `/usr/lib/udev/rules.d/95-udevil-mount.rules` copied to `/storage/.config/udev.rules.d/95-udevil-mount.rules` to run `updatedb` and create the index for the connected device after it has been mounted by `udevil`.
+It uses a modified version of `/usr/lib/udev/rules.d/95-udevil-mount.rules` copied to `/storage/.config/udev.rules.d/95-udevil-mount.rules` to run `updatedb` and create the index for the connected device after it has been mounted by `udevil`.
 The script runs in the background to avoid interfering with normal operations.

 The add-on for Kodi returns search results and allows you to open directories or play media files directly.
 Configuration options enable various `plocate` behaviors, such as case-insensitive searches, regular expressions, basename searches, and searching only currently connected devices or including disconnected ones.
 This last option is useful if you want to find some file on a disk that you had previously connected, but you are unsure on what drive it is.